vladbph/cymatix-doc/README.md

 ```
 "bi_lstm":true
 ```
-Consider sentences: "I would like cheese on top".
+Consider sentence: "I would like cheese on top".
 It is clear that 'cheese' refers to the toppings not the pizza type.
 We get it only when we see 'on top' which comes at the end of the sentence. ___bi_lstm___ tells framework to 'read' utterances not only ___left to right___ but also ___right to left___ to get this information.

 ```"toth":true``` will be discussed later